 Up to 30% of e-commerce visitors use internal site search.
 So, as an e-commerce store, an unoptimized search experience can cause you to lose shoppers.
 By testing your search experience and enabling better site search technology, you can drastically improve your revenue.
 50% of retailers said that they saw an increase in revenue as a direct result of site search technology.

-Here are a few best practices you can implement to improve your website search:
+Here are a few best practices you can implement to improve your on-site search:

 - Add the search bar at the top of your website for easy access.